tonijarjour/NAMT/README.md

 # NAMT

 Job Application challenge for GDLauncher.
-Prints a vector of indices where the mine will crumble.
+Prints the singular dangerous number where the mine will crumble.

+Dangerous Number: 22523122706112554941

 Created by Toni Jarjour.